seppeljordan/ardu-serial/README.md

 -   Implemented new functionality: `ser_listarduinos()` now returns a list of the available connections to arduinos connected via usb.

+-   Implement a data type `stringStack` for passing the list of connections to the program

 ## version 2